-Dr. Elie Abouaoun is the director of Middle East and North Africa Programs, based in USIP's Regional Hub in Tunis, Tunisia.
+Dr. Elie Abouaoun is the director of the United States Institute of Peace (USIP) North Africa Programs and of the MENA regional Hub in Tunisia.
 Dr. Abouaoun joined USIP after serving as the executive director of the Arab Human Rights Fund.
-Prior to this, he was the acting country director and program manager of the Danish Refugee Council in Iraq.
-Dr. Abouaoun spent time working as the program coordinator for Ockenden International – Iraq, and before this, within the Lebanese NGO Arcenciel, as the director of external relations.
+Prior to being the acting country director and program manager of the Danish Refugee Council in Iraq, Dr. Abouaoun managed humanitarian, human rights, and development projects in the MENA region.

-Dr. Abouaoun served as a senior trainer and consultant for various international organizations since 1996, including the Council of Europe since 2000.
-In 2001, he was appointed a member of the Reference Group, established by the Directorate of Education-Council of Europe, to supervise the drafting of COMPASS, a manual for human rights education.
-He later supervised the manual's adaptation and translation into Arabic to be distributed throughout the Arab region in 2003.
+Dr. Abouaoun serves as a senior trainer and consultant for various international organizations since 1996, including the Council of Europe.
+He was appointed a member of the Reference Group, established by the Directorate of Education-Council of Europe (2001), to supervise the drafting of COMPASS, a manual for human rights education.
+He later supervised the manual's adaptation and translation into Arabic to be distributed throughout the MENA region.

-Dr. Abouaoun holds a visiting teaching position in several universities in the MENA including at the Saint Joseph University-Lebanon on the subjects of human rights, civil society, advocacy, and citizenship.
-In addition to being an international fellow of the Abshire-Inamori Leadership Academy at the Center for Strategic & International Studies, he joined the Religion and Security Council as a senior nonresident fellow in the fall of 2020 and regularly contributes to publications throughout the MENA region and the United States, while also serving on the board of directors for several regional organizations.
+Dr. Abouaoun holds a visiting teaching position in several universities in the MENA including at the Saint Joseph University (Lebanon).
+In addition to being an international fellow of the Abshire-Inamori Leadership Academy at the Center for Strategic & International Studies, he joined the Religion and Security Council as a senior nonresident fellow and regularly contributes to publications throughout the MENA region and the United States, while also serving on the board of directors for several regional organizations.

 Dr. Abouaoun holds a master’s in business administration and management and is a doctor of dental surgery.